Happy New Year!

-This is the second installment of a three-part series Tyler Parris wrote for OneAccord on the chief of staff role.
-In this post, he digs into how the role differs from that of a chief operating officer and what that means for your organization.
+This is the second installment of a three-part series Tyler Parris wrote concerning the chief of staff role.
+In this post, he digs into how the role differs from that of a chief operating officer, and what it could mean for your organization.

->

-> Owners looking for a way to exit their business and ensure their employees will be taken care of are keen to learn more about employee stock ownership plans, or ESOPs.
+Owners looking for a way to exit their business and ensure their employees will be taken care of are keen to learn more about employee stock ownership plans, or ESOPs.
 This post is an overview of what the ESOP is, the possible benefits and the potential downfalls of implementing one in your business.

 4. Uber: Understanding the Relationship Between Your Employees, Your Insurance Policy and Ride Services

 As the gig economy expands and evolves, leaders have more options for how to meet the various needs of their businesses.
 Authored by Laura Walton, this piece analyzes the exposure that comes with hailing an Uber for official use.

 You probably have more options than you can keep up with for promoting your message.
 With so many platforms available, it's important to know where to concentrate your efforts for the best results.
 Guest author Andrew Ballard shows us how to determine the right mix for our business.

 The final installment of Tyler Parris' popular series addresses the issue of how a new chief of staff may be perceived by the rest of your organization.
 He focuses on how to avoid the 'wedge effect' that can come from bringing in a person your organization may see as a barrier between them and the CEO.